dominikschlosser/eudi-wallet-playground/README.md

 # EUDI Wallet Keycloak Demo

-Spring Boot demo/mock of an EUDI wallet that authenticates against Keycloak 26.4.5 (with `oid4vc-vci` enabled), requests an SD-JWT credential through OID4VCI, and stores the credential (signed SD-JWT + disclosures) on the filesystem.
+Spring Boot demo/mock of an EUDI wallet that authenticates against Keycloak 26.4.5 (with `oid4vc-vci` enabled), issues SD-JWT and mDoc credentials (Keycloak or the mock issuer), and stores them on the filesystem.
 It also exposes an OID4VP 1.0 “same device” presentation endpoint and a verifier UI that use DCQL (`dcql_query`) instead of legacy presentation definitions.
-SD-JWT presentations are validated against a trust list containing the Keycloak realm certificate.
+SD-JWT and mDoc presentations are validated against the trust list.
+The sd-jwt and mdoc implementations live in reusable `sdjwt-lib` and `mdoc-lib` modules; the wallet, mock issuer, and verifier services depend on these libraries.
 The verifier can be pointed at any external wallet that implements the OID4VP 1.0/DCQL profile (for example a sandbox or a real mobile wallet) by switching `VERIFIER_WALLET_AUTH_ENDPOINT`.
-Integration tests spin up Keycloak in a Testcontainer and exercise the complete issuance + presentation flow end-to-end, using Keycloak as the reference credential issuer.
+Integration tests spin up Keycloak in a Testcontainer and exercise the complete SD-JWT and mDoc issuance + presentation flow end-to-end.

 ## Credential formats: SD-JWT vs mDoc

-- **SD-JWT (`dc+sd-jwt`)** – A signed JWT whose payload omits selectively disclosable claims.
-Each omitted claim is carried in a Base64URL disclosure, and the presentation concatenates the signed JWT and disclosures with `~`.
-Verifiers recompute digests to ensure disclosures belong to the signed credential.
+- **SD-JWT (`dc+sd-jwt`)** – A signed JWT whose payload carries digests for selectively disclosable claims.
+Each hidden claim is sent as a Base64URL “disclosure” and the presentation string concatenates the signed JWT and every disclosure with `~`.
+Verifiers check the issuer signature, then recompute each digest to ensure the disclosures belong to the signed token.
-- **mDoc (`mso_mdoc`)** – A Mobile Security Object (MSO) defined in ISO/IEC 18013‑5, CBOR-encoded and COSE_Sign1-signed.
-Claims are “data elements” grouped under `issuerSigned.nameSpaces.<docType>`.
-The MSO holds SHA-256 digests of each data element and validity info; the COSE signature binds those digests.
-- **Encoding** – mDoc containers are CBOR; they can be represented as binary, base16 (hex), or base64url.
-SD-JWT remains pure JSON/JWT with disclosures as Base64URL strings.
+- **mDoc/CBOR (`mso_mdoc`)** – ISO/IEC 18013-5 Mobile Security Objects.
+Every claim is an issuer-signed data element (`digestID`, 16-byte `random`, `elementIdentifier`, `elementValue`) encoded as tagged CBOR.
+The MSO contains SHA-256 `valueDigests` for each element plus `validityInfo`; a COSE_Sign1 (`issuerAuth`) signs the tagged MSO. `issuerSigned.nameSpaces` embeds the tagged elements that can be selectively disclosed.
+- **Key differences** – SD-JWT is pure JSON/JWT with Base64URL disclosures; mDoc is CBOR/COSE with tagged elements and digests.
+Holder binding uses KB-JWT (`cnf`) for SD-JWT and `deviceKeyInfo` for mDoc.
+Presentations may be hex/base64 for mDoc, whereas SD-JWT stays URL-safe text.
 - **Examples**
-  - SD-JWT (conceptual):
+  - SD-JWT (presentation string):
     ```
-    <signed-jwt>~<disclosure1>~<disclosure2>
+    <signed-jwt>~<disclosure-1>~<disclosure-2>
     ```
-    The JWT payload includes hashes of the disclosed values; verifiers check the signature, then confirm each disclosure hash matches.
-  - mDoc (conceptual CBOR/COSE):
+  - mDoc (conceptual CBOR shape):
     ```
     {
       "version": "1.0",